divya-binil/www.intellectualfrontiers.com/src/content/post/patent-summaries/efficient-response-management-system-and-method-for-crowdsourced-networks.md

 patent-owners-rights: The assignee of this patent is the rightful owner of all associated rights and privileges, including the exclusive right to sell, license, and enforce the patent.
 Any transfer, sale, or licensing of the patent by parties other than the assignee requires explicit written authorization.
 territorial-scope: US
 uspto-patent-family-members-publication-numbers: None
 application-date:
 issue-date:
 expiry-date:
 patent-status: Active
+url: '/patent-summaries/efficient-response-management-system-and-method-for-crowdsourced-networks'
 uspto-patent-pdf:
 uspto-patent-url:
 thumbnail:
 uspto-patent-citation-label:
 forward-citations:
 backward-citations:
 abstract-of-the-invention-label:
 abstract-of-the-invention:
 problem-solved-by-the-invention:
 topics:
 images:
-image: "/images/no-image.jpg"
 external-links:
 downloadable-documents:
   - anchor_text: Download PDF
     link_url: https://patents.google.com/patent/US9418355B2
   - anchor_text: Download Claim Summaries
     link_url:
 ---

 <!-- *Problem solved by invention* -->

 In the rapidly evolving digital era, people increasingly turn to online crowdsourced networks to find answers and solutions to a wide array of queries and challenges.

 ## The Challenge of Reliability in Crowdsourced Networks